 *The establishment of Fort Des Moines Provisional Army Officer Training School is celebrated on this date in 1901.
 The fort was a military base and training facility on the south side of Des Moines, Iowa.

 There have been three forts called Fort Des Moines.
 Fort Des Moines No. 1 (1834–1837), a U.S. Army post that grew into Montrose, Iowa, and Fort Des Moines No. 2 (1843–1846), a U.S. Army post that grew into Des Moines, Iowa.
-The current facility, the third, was established in 1901 on 640 acres, several miles south of downtown Des Moines and at the time outside the city boundary.
-Initially founded as a base for cavalry, the fort expanded in 1903 with barracks, stables, officers' quarters, and other facilities for this use.
+The current facility, the third, was established in 1901 on 640 acres, several miles south of downtown Des Moines and, at the time, outside the city boundary.
+Initially founded as a base for cavalry, the fort expanded in 1903 with barracks, stables, officers' quarters, and other facilities.
 The base is notable as the first facility where Blacks were trained to be officers for the U.S. Army during World War I and where women first began training for U.S. Army service as part of the Women's Army Corps.

 The fort property has since served public and private uses.
 Much of the original 640-acre base was sold off for development as the city grew.
 The main surviving portion of the base, organized around the parade ground, is located at the northwestern corner of that land.
 Portions of the former base are the Blank Park Zoo, and part of the parade ground has had an apartment complex built on it.
 Despite this, several of the fort's buildings still stand, mainly on the southern and eastern edges of the parade ground.
 These buildings, including barracks, quarters, and stables, are now used for various civic and commercial purposes.

-These surviving elements of the fort were designated a National Historic Landmark in 1974 in recognition of their role in advancing African Americans and women in the United States military forces.
+These surviving fort elements were designated a National Historic Landmark in 1974 in recognition of their role in advancing African Americans and women in the United States military forces.
 The Fort Des Moines Museum and Education Center honored the U.S. Army's first officer candidate class for African American men and established the first Women's Army Auxiliary Corps (WAACs).